 5. Sea Life Aquarium @ Mall of America

 While this isn’t the biggest aquarium I have ever been to, the quality of the exhibits was top notch.
 There are interactive areas with touch pools and an underwater tunnel where you can view sharks, turtles and other fish.
 We also really enjoyed the sea horse and jellyfish exhibits.

 - Admission: $25.25 ages 13+, $17.25 ages 3-12, Under 3 is Free.
 Discounted tickets available online.

 - More Information: Sea Life Aquarium @ Mall of America

 6. Minnehaha Regional Park

-This park is full of things to do that will make you forget you are in the middle of a big city!
+Minneapolis has so many awesome outdoor activities!
+This park will make you forget you are in the middle of a big city.
 Be sure to check out the majestic 53 ft Minnehaha Falls.
 A short walk down the river from the falls is a wading area perfect for the kids to splash and cool off on a hot summer day.